alexdsbreslav/qualtrics_matlab_integration/README.md

-# Integrating Qualtrics With Your Behavioral Example.
+# Integrating Qualtrics With Your Behavioral Experiment.
 This is an explanation and toy example for how to integrate Qualtrics with you behavioral experiment.
 My behavioral experiment is written in MATLAB; however, this is relevant (and honestly easier) for those using Psychopy or other Python based experiment tools.

 **See "slides_integrating_qualtrics_MATLAB" for:**